SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

 </details>

-## Action params
+## Action parameters

-For security reason all action params are passed to Docker container as Environment variable with variable name equal to the id specified into yaml.
-For python code you can always use:
+For security reasons, all action parameters are passed to the Docker container as an environment variable, with the variable name equal to the ID specified in YAML.
+For Python code you can always use:

 ```
 argparse.ArgumentParser()
 ```

-But in that case you have to specify a class to manage environment variable:
+But in that case, you have to specify a class to manage the environment variable:

 ```
 class EnvDefault(argparse.Action):